 Blue Grosbeaks are uncommon but widespread across the southern United States.
-Their overall population grew by about 1 percent per year from 1966–2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population at 24 million, with 74 percent breeding in the U.S. and 57 percent spending some part of the year in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Their overall population is stable, and slightly increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population at 24 million, with 74% spending some part of the year in the U.S. and 57% in Mexico.
+They rate an 8 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Even in the nineteenth century, naturalists reported that Blue Grosbeaks lived in low densities.
 The breeding range expanded northward in the late nineteenth and early twentieth century, possibly because of forest cutting.
 Blue Grosbeaks live at the greatest densities (about 80 breeding males per square mile) in mature longleaf pine forests of Florida and mixed loblolly-shortleaf pine forests in eastern Texas.
 The effects of agriculture and deforestation on their wintering grounds are unknown.
 On their breeding grounds, they may benefit from some current land-use trends but not others: they thrive in abandoned agricultural land, for instance, but avoid suburban habitats.

 Long-distance migrant.
 Most individuals that nest in the eastern United States probably fly across the Caribbean to reach their wintering grounds, while western individuals may migrate over land.